Find your voice in English through literature

 To launch this program, I’m offering a free four-week trial:

-• One text each week (short story, poem or essay)
+• One text each week (short story, poem, or essay)

-• Two-hour live Zoom session
+• A two-hour live Zoom session

-• Small group of six learners max.
+• A small group of six learners max.

 WHAT YOU’LL NEED